nanometre/bjj-ecommerce-tgc-proj3-react/README.md

 The live demo to the frontend web application can be accessed [here](https://grapple-gears.netlify.app/).
->This is a bootcamp project where a fullstack web framework and React frontend was created.
+>This is a bootcamp project where a full stack web framework and React frontend was created.

 ## Index